Qwant/kartotherian_docker/import_data/README.md

 INVOKE_OSM_FILE=path_to_an_osm_file pipenv run invoke load-poi
 ```

+By default, above commands won't import Wikidata tables, if you wish to import
+this data you can either change the `invoke.yaml` file or set
+`INVOKE_WIKIDATA_STATS_ENABLED=1 INVOKE_WIKIDATA_LABELS_ENABLED=1` while
+importing other data.

 Note: be careful to replace `_` with `-` in the function name

 Note: the `pipenv` command should be ran from the `import_data` folder.